GSA/digitalgov.gov/content/events/2024/11/2024-11-21-uswds-monthly-call-november-2024.md

 ---

+## View the slides and read the transcript

 {{< asset-static file="uswds-monthly-call-november-2024.pptx" label="View the slides (Powerpoint presentation, 5 MB, 109 slides)" >}}

-{{< accordion kicker="Slide by Slide" title="USWDS Monthly Call - Presentation Script for November 2024" icon="content_copy" >}}**Slide 1.** Thanks Jeannie, and welcome, everyone, to the U.S. Web Design System monthly call for November 2024.
+{{< accordion kicker="Slide by Slide" title="USWDS Monthly Call - Presentation Transcript for November 2024" icon="content_copy" >}}**Slide 1.** Thanks Jeannie, and welcome, everyone, to the U.S. Web Design System monthly call for November 2024.
 Y'know it's almost Thanksgiving, so let's just do a classic Thanksgiving-themed USWDS logo in oranges, gold, and brown.
 Fall foliage.
 Nothing too clever!

 **Slide 2.** My name is Dan Williams, he/him, and I'm the USWDS project lead — here on-screen is my avatar: dark hair, blue sweater, collared shirt, glasses —today real-life me is wearing an orange, red, blue, and gold plaid shirt and some green socks, about green-cool-50.